Original Post Appeared in the Washington Post by Ellen Nakashima

 Monday, August 4, 2008

 Health and life insurance companies have access to a powerful new tool for evaluating whether to cover individual consumers: a health “credit report” drawn from databases containing prescription drug records on more than 200 million Americans.
+This way, more accurate quotes can be given to customers in regards to their insurance prices (for example, you can read more about Trustage and why that quote has been given).

 The trend holds promise for improved health care and cost savings, but privacy and consumer advocates fear it is taking place largely outside the scrutiny of federal health regulators and lawmakers.